kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 Currently, Kubernetes validates search string in the `dnsConfig.searches` according to [RFC-1123](https://datatracker.ietf.org/doc/html/rfc1123) which defines restrictions for hostnames.
 While most DNS names identify hosts, there are record types (like SRV) that don't.
-For these, it's less clear whether hostname restritions apply, for example [RFC-1035 Section 2.3.1](https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) points out that it's better to stick with valid host names but also states that labels must meet the hostname requirements.
+For these, it's less clear whether hostname restrictions apply, for example [RFC-1035 Section 2.3.1](https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) points out that it's better to stick with valid host names but also states that labels must meet the hostname requirements.

 In practice, legcay workloads sometimes include an underscore (`_`) in DNS names and DNS servers will generally allow this.